YiDingg/YiDingg/AnalogIC/Virtuoso Tutorials - 6. Cadence Layout Example of Inverter in tsmcN28 (including DRC, LVS, PEX and Post-Simulation).md

-# DRC and LVS Example in tsmcN28
+# Cadence Layout Example of Inverter in tsmcN28 (including DRC, LVS, PEX and Post-Simulation)

 > [!Note|style:callout|label:Infor]
 > Initially published at 17:30 on 2025-07-21 in Beijing.